The Catholic Evangelization Training Center uses ACTS II: Conversion, Proclamation, Community, an evangelization process

 to do, then, is to bring others to Jesus as (s)he has been brought, with sensitivity and respect.

 Within the training, prayer is a major focal point.
-There are many opportunities for the trainee, and their prayer partner, to
+There are many opportunities for the trainee, and their prayer partner (or a friend), to pray for and

 Prayer is participated in extensively throughout the training itself.
 Each session has an opening and closing prayer service.

-effective prayer and states the obstacles to effective prayer; encourages that prayer be incorporated into one's life on a
+prayer and states the obstacles to effective prayer; encourages that prayer be incorporated into one's life on a daily basis.

-evangelizers.
 Before evangelizing others, the evangelizer must know the core message of the Gospel.
-Some of the topics that
+Some of the topics that are studied are:

 The training requires a minimum of four hours of study per week following the Study Guide instructions.
 This is a minimum!
 Some may have to